Bukit Mertajam

 Whilst founded in the 19th century as an agricultural area, Bukit Mertajam also evolved into a transportation hub, following the completion of a railway line towards Perai at the end of the century.
 To this day, its railway station remains a major Malayan Railway station within Seberang Perai.

 Bukit Mertajam is also well known for its Catholic congregation, which is centred at the St. Anne's Church.
 The church is one of the focal locations within Southeast Asia for the annual Novena celebrations.

-It is the birthplace of the two-time Leader of the Opposition and 10th Prime Minister of Malaysia Anwar Ibrahim.
+It is the birthplace of the 10th Prime Minister of Malaysia Anwar Ibrahim.

 Etymology

-Bukit Mertajam derived its name from the Mertajam Hill, which means pointed hill in Malay.
-This was said to be a native reference to the geography of the area, where the Mertajam Hill forms the highest outcrop.
+Bukit Mertajam derived its name from a hill named Mertajam which means "pointed" in Malay.
+This was said to be a native reference to the geography of the area, where the hill forms the highest outcrop.